ZstGAN: An Adversarial Approach for Unsupervised Zero-Shot Image-to-Image Translation: Related Works

 \textbf{Generative Adversarial Networks} Image generation has been widely investigated in recent years.
 Most of works focus on modeling the natural image distribution.
 Generative Adversarial Network (GAN) \cite{goodfellow2014generative} was firstly proposed to generate images from random variables by a two-player minimax game: a generator G tries to create fake but plausible images, while a discriminator D is trained to distinguish difference between real and fake images.
 To address the stability issues in GAN, Wasserstein-GAN (WGAN) \cite{arjovsky2017wasserstein} was proposed to optimize an approximation of the Wasserstein distance.
 To further improve the vanishing and exploding gradient problems of WGAN, Gulrajani et al. \cite{gulrajani2017improved} proposed a WGAN-GP that uses gradient penalty instead of the weight clipping to enforce the Lipschitz constrain in WGAN.
 Mao et al. \cite{mao2017least} also proposed a LSGAN and found that optimizing the least square cost function is the same as optimizing a Pearson $\chi^2$ divergence.
 In this paper, we combine with WGAN-GP \cite{gulrajani2017improved} to generate domain-specific features and translation images.

 \textbf{Image-to-Image Translation} Recently, Isola et al. \cite{isola2016image} proposed a general conditional GAN (Pix2Pix) for a wide range of supervised image-to-image translation tasks, including label-to-street scene, aerial-to-map, day-to-night and so on.
 Discovering that image translation between two domains should obey the cycle consistent rule, DualGAN~\cite{Yi_2017_ICCV}, DiscoGAN~\cite{kim2017learning} and CycleGAN~\cite{zhu2017unpaired} were proposed to tackle the unpaired image translation problem by training two cross-domain translation models at the same time.
 However, CycleGANs lack the ability to control the translated results in the target domain and their results usually lack of diversity.
-In order to control the translated results in the target domain and obtain more diverse outputs with a fixed input, works \cite{lin2018conditional,huang2018multimodal,lee2018diverse} divided the latent space whin translation into domain-invariant and domain-specific portions.
+In order to control the translated results in the target domain and obtain more diverse outputs with a fixed input, works \cite{lin2018conditional,huang2018multimodal,lee2018diverse} divided the latent space whthin translation into domain-invariant and domain-specific portions.
 The different domains share the same domain-invariant latent space while each domain has different domain-specific latent spaces.
 Choi et al. \cite{choi2017stargan} further proposed to perform image-to-image translations for multiple domains.
-For the low-resource unpaired image-to-image translation, Benaim et al. \cite{benaim2018one} first proposed a one-shot cross-domain translation which transfers one and only one image in a source domain to a target domain.
-Lin et al. \cite{lin2019unpaired} also proposed a DosGAN that is able to translate images from unseen face identities without any fine-tuning once the model is trained on seen face identities, which is most related to our work.
-In this work, we focus on a different setting from these two works as zero-shot image translation which learns to transfer images from unseen domains to other unseen domains with the availability of both visual and semantic modalities.
+Applying image-to-image translation to other computer vision tasks have also been explored in recent works \cite{ji2018saliency,zheng2019unpaired,guo2019gan}. \cite{benaim2018one} and \cite{liu2019few} are most related to our work, as they propose a one-shot and few-shot image translation.
+In this work, we focus on a totally different setting as zero-shot image translation which learns to transfer images from unseen domains to other unseen domains.